h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-java-runtime/scoring-pipeline-deployment-in-java-runtime.md

 - Skilled in Java Object Oriented Programming
 - Driverless AI Environment
 - Driverless AI License
+  - 21 day trial license
+  - It is needed to use the **MOJO2 Java Runtime API** to execute the **MOJO Scoring Pipeline** for making predictions
   - If you need to purchase a Driverless AI license, reach out to our sales team via the [contact us form](https://www.h2o.ai/company/contact/)
 - Basic knowledge of Driverless AI or completion of the following tutorials:
   - [Tutorial 1A: Automatic Machine Learning Introduction with Driverless AI](https://training.h2o.ai/products/tutorial-1a-automatic-machine-learning-introduction-with-driverless-ai)